Looking for an easy Easter Treat? These Healthy Easter Nests are a great option for you.

 One of the recipes that I shared before is these No-Bake Healthy Chocolate Easter Nests.
 However, both the photo and the recipe needed some revamping, so I'm sharing the new and improved version with you now.

-No HCFS, artificial food colors, soy, or refined sugar in these.
+No HCFS, artificial food colors, soy, or refined sugar in these healthy easter nests.
 Just healthful ingredients to make your celebration a healthy one with no sugar crashes later.
 You can read why we avoid sugar here, and get more information on candida here.
 Soy can be a real problem for many of us, including those of us with thyroid conditions.
 You can read about other foods that can contribute to thyroid issues here.

 If you are able to eat cocoa, the chocolate version does taste better in my opinion, but the stimulants in cocoa can be rough on those with adrenal and thyroid concerns.
 You can read more about adrenal fatigue here and thyroid disease here.

-- 20 drops liquid stevia (I used chocolate flavor) or 2 Tbsp liquid sweetener of choice.
-If you have them both available, I would use ½ of each for better results as explained in this post about using stevia.
-Another alternative for low carbers is to you use 2 T powdered xylitol with 1 tsp water
+- Stevia: I used chocolate flavor liquid stevia.
+You can also substitute 2 Tbsp healthy liquid sweetener of choice.
+Honey, maple syrup, or glycerine will work, with glycerine and jerusalem artichoke syrup being the low-carb options.
+Glycerine is not on plan for THM.
+If you have them both available, I would use 1/2 of each for better results as explained in this post about using stevia.
+Another alternative for low carbers is to use 2 Tbsp of either powdered xylitol or powdered organic erythritol with 1 tsp water.
+See this post for more information on substituting sweeteners.

 - Place coconut butter and nut butter in the top of a double boiler, or soften in a pan over very low heat.
 If using a double boiler, simply turn the heat up until the water boils, then turn it down to a simmer.
 Heat the coconut butter until smooth.